-When a student must be absent from school, the parent/guardian is requested to notify the school's attendance office, whenever possible, in advance of the absence.
-If the school attendance office does not receive advance notice, the school will make a reasonable effort to contact a parent/guardian to verify the student absence.
+When a student must be absent from school, the parent/guardian is requested to notify the school's attendance office, whenever possible, in advance of the absence or at least 30 minutes before the start of the student's school day if enrolled on a part-time basis.
+If the school attendance office doesnot receive advance notice, the school will make a reasonable effort to contact a parent/guardian to verify the student absence.
 If the school is unable to contact a student's parent/guardian after a reasonable effort has been made, the absence will be recorded as unexcused.
 Single or multiple absences that are not verified by a parent/guardian, or which have been recorded as unexcused, may be handled as part of the disciplinary process.